 Learn more about how personal loans work.

 What Can a Personal Loan Be Used For?

+A personal loan can be used for nearly anything you want.
+Some common reasons to apply for a personal loan include home projects, debt consolidation and emergency expenses.
 You could also use your funds for things that are less essential, like vacations or wedding expenses.
 More than one-third of people think travel is a debt-worthy expense, according to a WalletHub survey.

 Who Can Get a Personal Loan?

 Whether or not you’re able to get approved for a personal loan will depend on your credit history, income and existing debt, along with other factors that may vary by lender.
 Most unsecured personal loans will require a credit score of at least 600, and those that don’t have an origination fee usually require a score of at least 660.
 But there are also secured personal loans, which require collateral, that are available even to people with bad credit.

 You can get a personal loan if you are at least 18 years old and a U.S. resident with a Social Security number or Individual Taxpayer Identification Number (some lenders accept an immigration visa/passport as well).
 You also need enough income to afford monthly loan payments.

 Individual lenders have their own requirements, too.
 For example, most personal loan providers will require a credit score between 580 and 700 at a minimum.
 You can check your latest credit score for free on WalletHub, as well as try out WalletHub’s free pre-qualification tool to see your approval odds with multiple lenders at once.